 In the event that our sponsor, directors, officers, advisors or any of their respective affiliates purchase public shares in privately negotiated transactions from public stockholders who have already elected to exercise their redemption rights, such selling public stockholders would be required to revoke their prior elections to redeem their shares.
 The price per share paid in any such transaction may be different than the amount per share a public stockholder would receive if it elected to redeem its shares in connection with our initial business combination.
-The purpose of such purchases could be to vote such shares in favor of the business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination or to satisfy a closing condition in an agreement with a target that requires us to have a minimum net worth or a certain amount of cash at the closing of our initial business combination, where it appears that such requirement would otherwise not be met.
-The purpose of such purchases could be to vote such shares in favor of the business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination or to satisfy a closing condition in an agreement with a target that requires us to have a minimum net worth or a certain amount of cash at the closing of our initial business combination, where it appears that such requirement would otherwise not be met.
+The purpose of such purchases could be to vote such shares in favor of the business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination, where it appears that such requirement would otherwise not be met.
+The purpose of such purchases in favor of the business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the purchases could be to vote such shares in favor of the business not be met.
+The purpose of such purchases in favor of the business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increase the likelihood of obtaining stockholder approval of our initial business combination and thereby increas business combination or to satisfy a closing condition in an agreement with a target that requires us to have a minimum net worth or a certain amount of cash at the closing of our initial business combination, where it appears that such requirement would otherwise not be met.
 The purpose of any such purchases of public warrants could be to reduce the number of public warrants outstanding or to vote such warrants on any matters submitted to the warrant holders for approval in connection with our initial business combination.
 Any such purchases of our securities may result in the completion of our initial business combination that may not otherwise have been possible.
 Any such purchases will be reported pursuant to Section 13 and Section 16 of the Exchange Act to the extent such purchasers are subject to such reporting requirements.